 On campus Summer Housing is available in the campus apartments for FLC students registered for either Summer or Fall terms.
 Summer dates, rates, and the application process will be posted on the Student Housing website once finalized.
 The online summer application is available on February 1st.
 If you have specific questions regarding your summer housing needs, please feel free to contact us directly so we may assist.

 Fort Lewis College recognizes that individuals with disabilities may need reasonable accommodations, modifications, or auxiliary aids in order to have equal access to the programs and services offered.
 In keeping with our commitment to diversity, and in compliance with federal and state law, we provide reasonable accommodations in on-campus housing to students with qualified disabilities.
-Students who need accommodations are responsible for requesting these services from and for meeting with the Disabilities Services Office.
-Students are encouraged to note the desired accommodation on their Housing Application, and to complete their application and the intake process with Disability Services as early as possible.
+Students who need accommodations are responsible for requesting these services from and for meeting with the Accessibility Resource Center.
+Students are encouraged to note the desired accommodation on their Housing Application, and to complete their application and the intake process with the Accessibility Resource Center as early as possible.

 In an effort to provide a living environment welcoming to all gender identities, Fort Lewis College offers Gender Inclusive Housing (GIH) on campus.
 Fort Lewis College recognizes that it serves a diverse student population and that some members of that diverse population seek living arrangements outside of traditional same sex roommate pairings.
 The GIH option allows for the pairing of roommates/suitemates across the full gender spectrum and does not have the limitation of biological sex.
 The GIH option strives to develop living environments where students can express their identities within affirming communities.

 For more information about our GIH option here at FLC, please visit our Gender Inclusive Housing page.
-You can also contact the Student Housing and Conference Services office at 970-247-7503 or Email .
+You can also contact the Student Housing Office at 970-247-7503 or Email .